ValenciaArcega/my-brain/how-to/react-native/media-queries.md

 # Match media

+A reference of the use: https://blog.expo.dev/media-queries-with-react-native-for-ios-android-and-web-e0b73ed5777b

+---

-Install the dependencies and import 'em at `hooks/useMatchMedia.ts`
+**Install the dependencies** and import 'em at `hooks/useMatchMedia.ts`

 ```js
 import "@expo/match-media";